Army of the Mughal Empire: Mansabdars

-Each Mansabdars were held in responsible by the Mir Bakshi, or the head of Mughal empire's office of military and intelligence administrations.
-Aside from their obligation to report to the Mir Bakshi's office, Mansabdars also often appointed as Subahdar, or the head of provincial administration which assisted by the provincial officers such as Diwan, Bakhshi, Faujdar, Kotwal, Qazi, Sadr, Waqa-i-Navis, Qanungo and Patwari officers. the Faujdar is the one who helping the Subahdar to Maintaining law and order and Enforcing imperial regulations, while also held commands of number of Thanas or military outposts.
-These Thanas usually garrisoned with a fix number of Sowar soldiers.
-According to Jos Gommans, the assessment and appointment of Mansabdar officers were done personally by the emperor.
-This administrative policies were aimed to govern the heterogenous population of India which consisted with various backgrounds of social strata, ethnics, and religious groups.
-There were rare cases where foreigner from Europe such as William Hawkins from England appointed as Mansabdar.
-Hawkins himself has provided records about the details about the administrations of Mansabdar, where during his life, he has recorded about 41 names of Mansabdar officers who commanded about 3,000-5,000 Zat or horsemens.
+Each Mansabdar was responsible to the Mir Bakshi, or the head of Mughal empire's office of military and intelligence administrations.
+Aside from reporting to the Mir Bakshi, Mansabdars were often appointed as Subahdars, or heads of provincial administration where they were assisted by provincial officers such as Diwan, Bakhshi, Faujdar, Kotwal, Qazi, Sadr, Waqa-i-Navis, Qanungo and Patwari officers.
+Faujdaris aided their subahdar in maintaining law and order and enforcing imperial regulations, while also commanding thanas or military outposts, which were usually garrisoned with a fixed number of sowar (cavalry).
+According to Jos Gommans, the assessment and appointment of mansabdar officers was done personally by the emperor.
+Mughal administrative policies were directed at the heterogenous population of India which consisted of myriad backgrounds, social strata, ethnicities, and religious groups.
+While rare, foreigners from Europe such as the Englishman William Hawkins were sometimes appointed as Mansabdar.
+Hawkins provided records about the administrations of mansabdar, recording during his life the names of about 41 mansabdar officers who commanded about 3,000-5,000 Zat or horsemen.

 Bakhshi officer

-The Bakhshi officers charged with the management and payment of the province's military.
-The provincial bakhshi often simultaneously served the function of the province's waqia-navis (news writer), and reported on all provincial mansabdars, including its senior officials (such as the subahdar or diwan).The role of provincial bakhshi could face tension from the subahdar or diwan, since the bakhshis activities kept these officials accountable to the imperial centre.
+Bakhshi officers were charged with the management and payment of a province's military.
+The provincial bakhshi often simultaneously served as the province's waqia-navis (news writer), and reported on all provincial mansabdar's, including senior officials (such as the subahdar or diwan).The role of provincial bakhshi could face tension from the subahdar or diwan, since the bakhshis activities kept these officials accountable to the imperial centre.

-The Mir Bakhshi was the chief Bakhshi of the Mughal Empire, and worked in the central administration.
+The Mir Bakhshi was the chief Bakhsh, and worked in the central administration.
 The position was also referred to as bakhshi-ul-mamalik or bakhshi-i-mamalik.
-Scholars have translated the office in English as 'paymaster general' or 'army minister'.
-Unlike the Delhi Sultanate-era office, the Mughal version mir bakhshis influence extended beyond the military, since every noble of the Mughal empire was a mansabdar.
+Scholars translated the title as 'paymaster general' or 'army minister'.
+Unlike the Delhi Sultanate-era office, the Mughal version Mir Bakhshis influence extended beyond the military, since every noble of the Mughal empire was a mansabdar.